 How to contribute

-Contributions must meet the following criteria: they must be submitted by an authorized contributor; must be within scope of the vocabulary; must include the minimum information; and must be submitted in the prescribed format, as described below.
-By contributing data to the vocabulary, the contributor agrees to its contributed data becoming a permanent part of the vocabulary, which is made available in several formats, including as Linked Open Data.
+Contributions must meet the following criteria: they must be submitted by an authorized contributor; must be within scope of the Vocabulary; must include the minimum information; and must be submitted in the prescribed format, as described below.
+By contributing data to the Vocabulary, the contributor agrees to their contributed data becoming a permanent part of the Vocabulary, which is made available in several formats, including as Linked Open Data.
 See the Quick Reference Guide for Contributions.
+To learn about the scope of accepted contributions, see Scope and Purpose of Getty Vocabularies.

 Standard spreadsheets